dukelec/cdbus/Readme.md

 The CDCTL controller family uses the CDBUS IP Core, which provide SPI, I<sup>2</sup>C and PCIe peripheral interfaces.
 E.g. The tiny CDCTL-Bx module support SPI and I<sup>2</sup>C interfaces:
+(This module is completely open source, including the source code project and Gerber files, in the `example/` directory.)
 <img alt="cdctl_bx" src="docs/img/cdctl_bx.jpg" width="80%">

-For more information, visit: http://dukelec.com
+For more information, visit: https://dukelec.com or https://d-l.io

 ## License
 ```